Cairns: Tropical cyclones

 Cyclone Jasper in December 2023 caused record flooding.
 The Barron River exceeded the March 1977 record of 3.8 metres, making it the worst flooding event in Cairns since records began in 1915.

 Facilities

 The City Library, operated by the Cairns Regional Council, opened in 1979 and is situated at 151 Abbott Street.
 A major refurbishment was undertaken in 1999 and a further minor refurbishment was implemented in 2011.
-Public accessible wifi is available.
-Current Library services and collections can be accessed from the Cairns Libraries website.
+Publicly accessible Wi-Fi is available.
+Current library services and collections can be accessed from the Cairns Libraries website.

 Heritage listings

 Cairns has a number of heritage-listed sites, including: